magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/tti.md

 ![image](/images/user-guide/integrations/tti/tb-uplink.png)

-##### ThingsBoard Downlink Data Converter
+##### IoT Hub Downlink Data Converter
-For sending Downlink messages from the ThingsBoard to the device inside TTI, we need to define downlink Converter.
+For sending Downlink messages from the IoT Hub to the device inside TTI, we need to define downlink Converter.
 In general, output from Downlink converter should have the following structure:
 {% highlight json %}
 {